 You already know pizza is very fattening, but this doesn’t mean your cat knows or even cares!
 Most pizzas are very high in fat and will not only cause your cat to pile on the pounds, but these particular fats increase the chances of feline diabetes.
 The fats in the cheeses, oils, and meats are the worst but don’t think for one second that the crust is okay!

 Yeast is something that cats have a hard time digesting.
 While cooked bread and dough are considered to be harmless to your cat, raw yeast can kill a cat in a matter of hours.
 Most cats will not eat pizza dough uncooked or even cooked unless it’s loaded with butter and oil.
-My cat Twiggy LOVES the smell of pizza and garlic bread and I have caught him eating both in the past so be very careful if your cat jumps up on your tables and counter spaces.
+My one cat LOVES the smell of pizza and garlic bread and I have caught him eating both in the past so be very careful if your cat jumps up on your tables and counter spaces.
 Never leave pizza sitting out.
 Put it away as soon as you are done and throw away any unwanted leftovers in a sealed bag.

 Cute but Deadly